Texas State Highway Loop 390

-State Highway Loop 390 (Loop 390) is a state highway loop that forms a partial beltway around Marshall, Texas.
+State Highway Loop 390 (Loop 390) is a state highway loop that forms a partial beltway within, but around, Marshall, Texas, United States.

 Route description

 Loop 390 begins at an intersection with State Highway 43 (SH 43, West Pinecrest Drive) in western Marshall.
 There is little development along the route at first, before seeing an increase in between University Avenue and Farm to Market Road 3379 (FM 3379, Houston Street) near Wiley College.
 Loop 390 intersects U.S. Highway 80 (US 80, W. Grand Avenue), FM 449, and SH 154 just west of East Texas Baptist University.
 Just north of SH 154, Loop 390 starts to turn toward the east and runs near the city limits of Marshall.
 In northwest Marshall, the highway has a brief overlap with FM 1997 before meeting US 59 (East End Boulevard).
 Near County Road 2100, Loop 390 starts to turn towards the south and has an interchange with SH 43 (Karnack Highway) in the eastern part of the city.
 Loop 390 runs in a slight southeast direction before ending at an intersection with US 80 (Victory Drive) near the city's eastern edge.

 The section of highway between SH 43 and US 80 in western Marshall is known locally as Martin Luther King Jr. Boulevard.
 The rest of the highway is known locally as Ernest F. Smith Parkway.